dleeftink/QuickSet/readme.md

 #### `.delete(uint)`
 Removes a single integer and its value from the set.
 Does **not** update `.sum()`'s top-k window (use `.derank()` for that).
-Useful for resetting an integer's count to zero while maintaining its position and last value in the top-k window.
+Useful for resetting an integer's count to zero in the backing array while maintaining its last position and value in the top-k window.

 Example: